vegasbrianc/cats-1/README.md

 You will need all of the following in order to complete this lab:
 - Three nodes running Docker v1.12.x.
 Each VM will be referenced as **v112node0**, **v112node1**, and **v112node2**.
 - A Docker ID.
 Creating a Docker ID is free, and allows you to push and pull images from Docker Hub.
 [This link](https://docs.docker.com/mac/step_five/) describes how to create a Docker ID (you only need to complete the procedure up to step 2.3).
-- Verify the Docker version that is currently running.

 ## <a name="deploy-application"></a>Step 1: Deploy a single host application